Vietnam.vn - Nền tảng quảng bá Việt Nam

 Exchange rate developments in the world market

-The greenback, however, extended losses against the Japanese yen, after US job creation fell more than expected in April, to its lowest level in more than three years.
+The greenback, however, extended losses against the Japanese yen, after US job creation fell more than expected in April, to its lowest in more than three years.

-The US jobs report, due on June 7, is expected to show 185,000 new jobs were created in May, up from 175,000 in April.
+US jobs report data, due on June 7, is expected to show 185,000 new jobs were created in May, up from 175,000 in April.

 Manufacturing activity slowed for a second straight month and construction spending unexpectedly fell, according to the Job Openings and Labor Turnover Survey (JOLTS).
 Meanwhile, U.S. factory orders rose for a third straight month in April, boosted by demand for transportation equipment.
 Factory orders rose 0.7%, matching the revised pace in March.

-In afternoon trading, the DXY index rose 0.1% to 104.12, after falling to its lowest since mid-April at 103.99.
+In afternoon trading, the DXY index edged up 0.1% to 104.12, after falling to its lowest since mid-April at 103.99.

-In another development, the Euro fell 0.2% to $1.0879.
+Elsewhere, the euro fell 0.2% to $1.0879.

 The European Central Bank (ECB) will hold a meeting tomorrow, June 6, and is widely expected to begin cutting interest rates.